Skip to content

 The above Python script will calculated the square and cube of an array of numbers using multiprocessing and print the results from outside of those processes, safely circumventing Python's global interpreter lock.

-For more in depth examples of and descriptions of Multiprocessing in Python you may find [this Multithreading/Multiprocessing Youtube
+For more in depth examples of and descriptions of Multiprocessing in Python you may find this Multithreading/Multiprocessing Youtube tutorial series helpful.

 Job arrays can be handled using the Slurm environment variable SLURM_ARRAY_TASK_ID as array index.
 This index can be called directly from within the script or using a command line argument.
 In the following both options are presented: